 .5 Unit of Credit – NCAA Approved Elective

 Over the past several years topics related to race and identity—including Ferguson, the NFL, Charlottesville, and immigration—have been in the news.
 This interdisciplinary course will examine the history and literary expression of race and identity in America as a means towards understanding why so many of us are confused, frustrated, and divided by this issue.
 If you have questions about race and identity but no place to ask them without fear of feeling ignorant, this is the course for you.
-If racism or prejudice affect you and you want to better understand how they work, this is the course for you.
+If racism or prejudice affects you and you want to better understand how they work, this is the course for you.

-Topics to be discussed include the psychology of prejudice, the origins and history of racial classification, race in popular culture and sports, and the present-day impact of racial ideology on law enforcement and other institutions—as well as connections to discrimination with regard to religion, ethnicity, gender, gender expression, sexual orientation, and ability.
+Topics to be discussed include the psychology of prejudice, the origins and history of racial classification, race in popular culture and sports, and the present-day impact of racial ideology on law enforcement and other institutions—as well as connections to discrimination with regard to; religion, ethnicity, gender, gender expression, sexual orientation, and ability.
 Students will learn strategies for thoughtfully discussing controversial topics and for safely responding when witnessing or experiencing bias outside of the classroom.